-One of the most common questions we get about implant restorations is the difference between engaging and non-engaging abutments and why we would use one over the other.
+One of the most common questions we receive about implant restorations is the difference between engaging and non-engaging abutments.
+In this article, implant specialist Alex Rugh, CDT, covers the differences between engaging and non-engaging dental implant abutments and when to use one over the other.

 Watch the Video